Azure/azure-sdk-tools/tools/mock-service-host/README.md

 -   Make sure all ports used in Mock Service Host haven't been used by other processes.
 -   Try to use sudo/"run as administrator" if failed to start listening.

-It takes up to two minutes to load all swagger files in the azure-rest-api-specs repo after the mock server started.
+It takes up to two minutes to load all swagger files in the `azure-rest-api-specs` repo after the Mock Service Host started.
 When loading finished, a log with "validator initialized" is shown in the console.

 ## Consume Mock Service Host

-You can use different client tool/lib to consume the mock server after the mock server is started.
+You can use different client tool/lib to consume the Mock Service Host after it is started.

 - [Azure SDK for GO](doc/consume_with_go.md)
 - [Azure CLI](doc/consume_with_cli.md)